Naqaab (2007 film)

 Naqaab is a 2007 Indian Hindi-language romantic thriller film directed by Abbas–Mustan.
-The film stars Bobby Deol, Akshaye Khanna and debutant Urvashi Sharma in her film debut.
+The film stars Bobby Deol, Akshaye Khanna, and debutant Urvashi Sharma.
 Inspired by the film Dot the I, Naqaab was released on 13 July 2007 and bombed at the box office.

 Plot

-The story revolves around the life of Sophia (Urvashi Sharma), who lives in Goa.
+The story revolves around the life of Sophia, who lives in Goa.
 When she is stalked and then attacked by a rapist named Rakesh, Sophia relocates to Dubai.
-Here she rents a room in a villa near Jumeirah Beach, owned by wealthy star Karan Oberoi (Bobby Deol).
+Here she rents a room in a villa near Jumeirah Beach, owned by wealthy star Karan Oberoi.
 Six months later, he proposes to her, and she accepts.
-Shortly before the marriage, she meets with an unemployed actor, Vikram "Vicky" Malhotra (Akshaye Khanna), and is attracted to him, but decides to go ahead and marry Karan.
+Shortly before the marriage, she meets with an unemployed actor, Vikram "Vicky" Malhotra, and is attracted to him, but decides to go ahead and marry Karan.
 At the altar, she changes her mind, ditches him, and decides to move in with Vicky.
 But things take a turn for the worse.

 When Karan is embarrassed in front of everyone by being dumped at the altar, he commits suicide, and when Sophia finds out about this, she realises it was her fault that Karan is dead.
 Soon enough, it is revealed that it was actually Vicky's fault Karan died because Vicky was hired by a film director named Rohit Shroff, who decided to make a film on Karan's life and therefore was hired to enter Sophia's life.
-Sophia gets mad at Vicky and insists on meeting Rohit Shroff.
-Vicky calls Rohit to the building.
-Rohit arrives, and it turns out that Karan is Rohit Shroff.
+Sophia gets mad at Vicky and then Rohit arrives at Vicky's flat, and it turns out that Karan is Rohit Shroff.